Shapley values and machine learning to characterize metamaterials for seismic applications: EXPLORATORY DATA ANALYSIS (EDA) FOR LOCAL RESONANCE

 \subsection{Discussion on EDA for local resonance}

-In this section, COMSOL software models were used, as dispersion relationship is not known for sonic crystals, followed by Shapley value analysis.
-Firstly, the COMSOL models were built and band structure of the sonic crystal is obtained for various design parameters.
-When the data set is complete, Shapley value analysis was applied to determine the dominant parameter of the design.
+Since the analytical dispersion relationship is unknown for sonic crystals, COMSOL was used to obtain the band structure for various design parameters.
+Once the dataset was complete, Shapley value analysis was applied to determine the dominant design parameter.
+The main observations from visualization and Shapley value analysis are as follows.

-For the sonic crystals, Shapley value analysis is applied twice as it was done for Bragg scattering.
-Main results obtained from visualization and Shapley value analysis are as follows.
-To \emph{decrease the first frequency cut-off point}, density ratio is the only effective parameter for the design.
-Therefore to achieve a \emph{lower first frequency cut-off point}, increasing density ratio is the only effective approach as increasing Young's modulus and thickness ratios tend to increase the first frequency cut-off point.
-These two ratios should be kept at minimum as much as permitted by design.
-To \emph{increase the width of band-gap}, Young's modulus is the dominant parameter for the design for all ranges followed by thickness and density ratios for different ranges.
-Density ratio only governs when density ratio is in higher ranges and thickness ratio is in lower ranges.
-To achieve a \emph{larger band-gap}, changing any parameter would result in a larger band-gap, even though the most effective approach is to make the inner core stiffer.
+To \emph{decrease the first frequency cut-off point}, increasing the density ratio is the only effective approach.
+Since increasing Young's modulus and thickness ratios tend to increase the first frequency cut-off point, these two ratios should be kept at a minimum as much as permitted by design.

+To \emph{increase the width of band-gap}, Young's modulus is the dominant design parameter for all ranges, followed by thickness and density ratios for different ranges.
+Although changing any of these three parameters would result in a larger band-gap, the most effective approach is to make the inner core stiffer.